Tongal: The Tongies

 The Tongies is an annual awards ceremony put on by Tongal since 2014.
 The purpose of the Tongies is to recognize the Tongal community by awarding work done on Tongal during the previous calendar year.
 Work is nominated by the Tongies Nominating Committee, with the nominated material then posted online for the community to vote on.
 The various category winners are awarded a Tongie, a metal statuette fashioned as a head with a half-smile, half-frown and a lightning bolt on top.

-The first Tongies awards ceremony was held April 2, 2014 at the El Rey Theater in Los Angeles.
+The first Tongies awards ceremony was held April 2, 2014 at the El Rey Theatre in Los Angeles.
 Thirteen Tongies were awarded, with categories such as Best Comedy, Best Broadcast Spot, Best Animation and Video of The Year.
 KISS frontman Gene Simmons and The Pointer Sisters performed, with Simmons awarding the Best Original Song category.
 The second annual Tongies was held March 5, 2015 at the Avalon Theater in Hollywood.